People always ask why do you love Egypt so much?

 Dear Egypt, I love you

-It's the first time in my life I've felt a stable love state that didn't come from another person, or pet for that matter.
+It's the first time in my life I've felt a stable love state that didn't come from another person,

 With that said,

 Dear Egypt, I love you.